This is what you need to know

 Safety in Latin America

 I want to start with the topic of `safety in Latin America’ because Latin America has the image of being an unsafe part of the world.
-Especially if you have to believe your governments travel advise.
+Especially if you have to believe your government’s travel advice.
 It`s always marked as a yellow area where you need to take high precautions levels while you travel.
 Or even with red areas still to be avoided.
 Don`t be alarmed by the information that you read on those websites.
 Latin America is not the Wild West, the level of safety is not so bad in reality and I have never felt unsafe for a moment.
 Of course, you have to watch your belongings and stuff like that.
 But is this not something you have to do everywhere in the world?
 From the first moment when you arrive in Latin America.
 You will quickly discover how helpful, friendly and hospitable the people are.
-In my opinion they are the most heartwarming people in the world.
+In my opinion, they are the most heartwarming people in the world.
 By following a few simple rules, the risk of theft/aggression is very low.
 Are you planning to follow a language course in Latin America?
 And you want to be sure about safety?
 I carefully selected the best language programs.
-I know the Spanish schools and destinations myself, and also the red areas from each country to avoid.
+I know the Spanish schools and destinations myself, and also the red areas in each country to avoid.
 Don`t worry, I would not send you there.
 After you complete a booking, I will also give you more travel tips and information about safety.
 Because your safety is our highest priority!

 Traveling by public transport

 Traveling in Latin America can make you exhausted.
 You can use the famous chicken buses which run all over Central America.
 These are old school buses that they have painted with a nice color.
 But bear in mind.
 The chicken buses are anything but comfortable.
 If you are lucky, you will have a seat.
-Me personally, I love those rides.
+I love those rides.
 Because it`s always an adventure.
 But you can also take a minivan.
-For which you can arrange tickets at your hostel or at a travel agency.
+For which you can arrange tickets at your hostel or a travel agency.
 These are more convenient but a little bit pricier.
 For long distances, especially in South America, there are more luxurious long-distance buses.
 Don`t forget your sweater or a blanket during the bus ride.
 Because they like to put the air conditioning on.
 Or you can take the airplane.
 But it`s better to avoid them if you want to save on budget.
-In the cities there are of course taxis (also Uber) or in some countries there are tuk-tuks, which you sometimes share with other people.
+In the cities, there are of course taxis (also Uber), or in some countries, there are tuk-tuks, which you sometimes share with other people.